 Kathleen Heideman | Marquette, Mich. * ##

-Heideman is a writer and artist based in Upper Michigan, and a fellow of the National Science Foundation’s Antarctic Artists & Writers Program.
-She’s completed a dozen artist residencies with watersheds, forest research stations, private foundations, and the National Park Service — including Isle Royale National Park and Sleeping Bear Dunes National Lakeshore.
-Her creative work investigates landscape and environmental concerns; she has received recognition from the Wurlitzer Foundation, Bush Foundation, McKnight Foundation, Jerome Foundation, and the Upper Peninsula Environmental Coalition.
-In 2015, Heideman received the City of Marquette Arts & Culture Center’s Outstanding Writer award in 2015.
+Heideman is a writer and artist based in Upper Michigan, and a past fellow of the National Science Foundation’s Antarctic Artists & Writers Program.
+She’s completed artist residencies with watersheds, forest research stations, private foundations and the National Park Service.
+Heideman served as Save the Wild U.P.’s vice president and president from 2013-2016.
+She received the City of Marquette Arts & Culture Center’s Outstanding Writer award in 2015.
 She is the author of Psalms of the Early Anthropocene (Winter Cabin Books, 2017).
 A curious woman.

 Jon Saari | Marquette, Mich. * ##